 What do DJs do when they turn knobs?

 When a DJ is transitioning between tracks, they will often try to make it as seamless as possible, so that the crowd cannot immediately tell that the next song is coming in.
-The main ‘knobs’ or controllers you may see them turn are the equalisers; the High, Medium and Low frequency.
+The main ‘knobs’ or controllers you may see them turn are the equalisers; the High, Medium and Low frequencies.
 If two songs are being played together and both have high levels of bass, they may reduce that on one deck to prevent distortion.
 It can also help mix two tracks together, using the main bass part of one track with the Mid/Medium levels of another.

 There are also additional controls that can be programmed for various effects.